gavinlyonsrepo/raspberrypi_tempmon/README.md

 this can be adjusted for example "-c 60" will wait 60 seconds between scans.
 Data is sent to terminal screen.

+If an alarm limit is on and triggered by CPU going above limit.
+Data in red is displayed in screen for modes 1 and 2.
+For mode 3 an email is sent using mode 5. but with warning in title and the log file is appended with error text.
+"Warning : CPU over the temperature limit 10 "

-In logfile mode the data is appended into a file log.txt at output folder
+In logfile mode the data is appended into a file log.txt at output folder.

 In logfolder mode in the output folder, a new sub-folder is created each time it is ran and a new  log-file put in here.
 The sub-folder has following syntax 1250-02Jul17_RPIT HHMM-DDMMMYY_XXXX

-In mail mode a email is sent using ssmtp
+In mail mode an email is sent using ssmtp
 The mail contains the data from logfile mode only it will not work with sub-folders from logfolder mode.
 The user most install and configure the ssmtp program.